ESEN

 - Problems with access to water and depletion of local aquifers

-- Problems related to monoculture
+- Problems related to monoculture crops

-- Use of pesticides and fertilizers
+- Increased use of pesticides and fertilizers

 What do we hope to achieve by using avocados?

 We have ambitious goals!
 The first is simple: to encourage more people to grow fruit trees, such as avocados, in their own communities.
 We believe we can leverage the popularity of avocados to open the eyes of those who deny or refuse to believe in the risks of climate change.
+People are reluctant to talk about climate change (it is a big, quite intangible threat) but people love to talk about avocados!

 We would like to teach people more about the range of avocado varieties available for cultivation and the grafting techniques needed to create fruit-bearing avocado trees.
+There are lots more avocado varieties than just Hass!

 Frequently Asked Questions